Summer Session FAQs

 Digital Photography students must bring their own digital SLR camera (not fully automatic; it must allow for manual focus).
 NMH does not have any cameras for student use.

-- Shoes and socks that you can walk in all day, and get muddy and wet!
+- Shoes and socks that you can walk in all morning and get muddy and wet!
 Sneakers are great.

 - Your favorite sun protection.
-This can be sunblock, or light-colored, long-sleeved shirts and a hat.
+This can be sunblock or a light-colored, long-sleeved shirt and a hat.

-- Raincoat that you can wear while hiking or paddling a canoe, for example
+- Raincoat that you can wear while hiking or paddling a canoe.

-Algebra II and Precalculus requires a Texas Instruments TI-nSpire CAS graphing calculator.
+Algebra II and Precalculus require a Texas Instruments TI-nSpire CAS graphing calculator.

 Do I need a computer?

-Students — especially those taking courses that involve writing — should bring a laptop computer, tablet, or Chromebook.
+All students must bring their own laptop, tablet, or Chromebook as all courses (including math) regularly assign work that requires use of a computer.
 It should have Google Chrome installed as a web browser, as this works best with the NMH Google account.
 Many teachers assign both in-class work and homework that requires writing and submission of work via the Google drive.
 NMH does not provide computers for students to use during class, and although there are a limited number of computers for use in the library and computer labs, these will not satisfy students' in-class needs.

 What things are not allowed?